Sustainable Supply Chains

 - Improving Workers' Well-Being.
 Levi Strauss & Co., a member of the Ceres Company Network and a pioneer in supplier labor rights partnered with Ceres to help it convene a global multi-stakeholder initiative to support the development of its new worker well-being program.
 Following a Ceres-led dialogue with labor and human rights groups, NGOs, suppliers and other companies, Levi Strauss released a new blueprint for supply chain engagement that promises deeper efforts to improve the lives and well-being of its supply chain workers, and challenges other companies to do the same.
 Ceres and Levi Strauss authored a white paper outlining this bold new approach.

 - Hidden in Plain Sight.
 In partnership with Humanity United, Ceres conducted an analysis of corporate efforts to eradicate forced labor and human trafficking, finding much room for improvement.
 The report includes key recommendations for both companies and investors to take action.

 - Digging into Sustainable Agriculture.
 Using data from Gaining Ground: Corporate Progress on the Ceres Roadmap for Sustainability, Ceres analyzed the Food & Beverage sector’s performance on sustainability issues related to agriculture.
 The findings suggest that management of these issues should be both strengthened and broadened to better respond to the environmental and social challenges presented by agricultural sourcing.

-In the video below, Ceres' Vice President, Andrea Moffat, provides insights on the relationship between supply chains and corporate sustainability performance.
+In the video below, Ceres' former Vice President, Andrea Moffat, provides insights on the relationship between supply chains and corporate sustainability performance.
 Learn more at www.ceres.org/roadmap.